7 Wellness Experiences in Argyll & the Isles

 5. Get lost in ancient stories

-Immerse yourself in stories from times long gone at one of many historic sites within Argyll, such as Duart Castle or Historic Kilmun, or find your imagination sparked when discovering the secrets of ancient standing stones of Kilmartin Glen.
+Immerse yourself in stories from bygone times at one of the many historic sites in Argyll, such as Duart Castle or Historic Kilmun, or let your imagination be sparked by discovering the secrets of the ancient standing stones in Kilmartin Glen.
+Make sure to drop by Kilmartin Museum to learn more about the history of this ancient site.

-Paddleboarding is one of the UK's fastest-growing watersports and with so many amazing places to explore, Argyll & the Isles is clearly the best place to enjoy it.
+Paddleboarding is one of the UK's fastest-growing watersports, and with so many amazing places to explore, Argyll & the Isles is the best place to enjoy it.
 It's also an ideal way for families, and even four-legged family members, to bond in the great outdoors.

-For beginners, we'd always recommend that you join an instructor-led session to learn the basics and to pick up those all-important water safety tips.
-Once you've mastered your balance, paddleboarding is quite possibly the best way to explore Argyll’s quieter lochs and waters, and let your cares sail away.
+For beginners, we'd always recommend joining an instructor-led session to learn the basics and pick up those all-important water safety tips.
+Once you've mastered your balance, paddleboarding is the best way to explore Argyll’s quieter lochs and waters and let your cares sail away.

-Just remember to plan ahead, check weather reports - especially if it's looking windy, paddle in a group or with a buddy and #respectthewater.
+Just remember to plan and check weather reports - especially if it's windy - and paddle in a group or with a buddy. #respectthewater.

 Seeking a more classical form of wellness?
-Head to Cameron House Spa at Loch Lomond to experience luxury and relaxation at its finest.
-Treat yourself to some luxury spa treatments and succumb to tranquillity and restoration whilst taking in the breath-taking views of four hundred acre grounds that sprawl across Loch Lomond.
-From weekend spa breaks to day spa packages and romantic couple spa escapes, a visit to Cameron House Spa will be an unrivalled wellness experience.
+Head to Another Place - The Machrie on beautiful Islay to experience luxury and relaxation at its finest.
+Treat yourself to some luxury spa treatments and succumb to tranquillity and restoration while enjoying the breathtaking views.

-Another great spa escape is the award-winning Hotel & Spa Portavadie in Cowal.
-Spend an afternoon in Scotland’s only heated infinity pool overlooking Loch Fyne to the Isle of Arran before enjoying a delicious meal in the Marina Restaurant and Bar whilst watching the yachts sail by.
+Another excellent spa escape is the award-winning Hotel & Spa Portavadie in Cowal.
+Spend an afternoon in Scotland’s only heated infinity pool overlooking Loch Fyne to the Isle of Arran before enjoying a delicious meal in the Marina Restaurant and Bar while watching the yachts sail by.